open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/wordpower.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
         WordPower by Nancy Inman is a unique vocabulary design for an augmentative/alternative communication device.
 WordPower combines the features of core vocabulary, spelling and word prediction.
-The system takes advantage of the fact that while we may have a normal speaking vocabulary of between 10,000 and 30,000 words, a core of just 100 words accounts for approximately 50 percent of words spoken.
+The system takes advantage of the fact that while we may have a normal speaking vocabulary of between 10,000 and 30,000 words, a core of just 100 words accounts for approximately 50 percent of words spoken.<br/><br/>
-        WordPower is available on multiple AAC systems, and was originally designed for an individual in need of an augmentative communication device based on words.
+        Nancy has customized WordPower for multiple AAC systems, and it was originally designed for an individual in need of an augmentative communication device based on words.
 A vocabulary based on pre-stored sentences would not meet his communication needs.
 Though he could see the advantage of a picture-based system with symbol sequencing, he did not want to learn the complex language coding system.
 At the same time, he wanted more than a system based on spelling and word prediction.
 WordPower provided him a fast and efficient language, with minimal time and effort required for learning the system.
       </span>
     </div>
     <div class='nominee' data-rank='2'>